sciZer0/7/v/README.md

 <h1>12 &nbsp Ideal Stablecoin</h1>

-From day one, the Vote blockchain has the ideal stablecoin — a native stablecoin collateralized with the blockchain's native-token Vote having Decreasing-Supply.
+From day one, the Vote blockchain has the ideal stablecoin — a native stablecoin collateralized with the blockchain's native-token Vote having Decreasing-Supply, and importantly, which is safe — meaning, among other things, which never relies on banks or multi-signatures, and where state and logic of the dApp aren't in the same place.

 Specific details about the ideal stablecoin are being held up for now.

-*A bit more detail on this below in the chapter called **About DeFi**.*
+*A bit more detail on it below in the chapter called **About DeFi**.*